gojek/ziggurat/UpgradeGuide.md

 ### Configuration Changes
 There were some breaking changes to kafka streams library being used by Ziggurat version 3.0.
-Now Ziggurat will uses kafka streams version 2.1.
-This guide explains the steps to upgrade to Ziggurat version 3.0 and above.
+Ziggurat 3.0 has upgraded kafka streams to v2.1.
+This requires the user to follow certain steps while upgrading.
+These are explained below.

 For upgrading Ziggurat to 3.0, per [Apache Kafka Upgrade Guide](https://kafka.apache.org/21/documentation/streams/upgrade-guide)